twilio-professional-services/plugin-flex-outbound-dialpad/README.md

 ## Changelog

-v1.3.1 - Simplified setup and installation instructions
+v1.4.0 - Simplified setup and installation instructions, click to call support via postMessage, new ringSound, minor fixes

 v1.3 - Moved dialpad to main header to avoid the responsive rendering of the side nav unmounting when resizing the canvas.